-When a payment request includes the browserInfo object, Adyen will determine whether the payment is routed through 3D Secure authentication.
+When you support 3D Secure 2 in your website or mobile app, and send in a payment request, Adyen will determine whether the payment is routed through 3D Secure authentication.

-To ensure that you stay compliant, we will always apply 3D Secure if this is required by authentication regulations such as PSD2.
-To mitigate any effects on conversion, we will not trigger 3D Secure for out-of-scope transactions, or if the issuing bank does not enforce 3D Secure.
-We will also handle requesting for an exemption whenever applicable.
+To ensure that you stay compliant, we will always apply 3D Secure if this is required by authentication regulations such as PSD2 or other market specific regulations.
+To mitigate any effects on conversion, we will not trigger 3D Secure for out-of-scope transactions, or when the issuing bank does not enforce 3D Secure.
+For transactions within the scope of PSD2, we will also handle requesting exemptions.

 - Configure Dynamic 3D Secure rules: set up rules to determine which payments are sent for 3D Secure authentication, and which you prefer to be processed without.